Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The cryptocurrency Dogecoin was originally formed as a “joke” by Billy Markus, an IBM software engineer, and Jackson Palmer, an Adobe software engineer.
 Despite its satirical origins as a means of poking fun at Bitcoin, Dogecoin became an instant hit in the cryptocurrency market.

 Dogecoin was launched on December 6, 2013, and within two weeks had a blog and forum.
 Within 30 days, their website had brought in over a million visitors.
-The creators wanted a digital currency that could be aimed at a broader demographic and separate themselves from the controversies that surrounded other cryptocurrencies.
+The creators wanted a digital currency aimed at a broader demographic and separate themselves from the controversies surrounding other cryptocurrencies.

-Dogecoin is the first “dog coin” and the first “meme coin “and by May of 2021 had reached a market capitalization value of over $85 million.
+Dogecoin is the first “dog coin,” and the first “meme coin, “and by May 2021 had reached a market capitalization value of over $85 million.
 As of July 2022, Dogecoin still sits as one of the top 10 cryptocurrencies in the market.

 Where Is Doge Now?

 So where is Doge after all these years?
 Despite a death hoax that swept the internet in 2017 when CCTV posted a tweet announcing the death of Kabuso, the Shiba Inu is still alive and well after all these years.
-She is still alongside Sato and featured in Instagram posts that show the world just how loved and cared for she is.
+She is still alongside Sato and featured in Instagram posts showing the world how loved and cared for she is.

 divider-dog